Food-ForThought/TritonBites/README.md

 This app will allow for UCSD Students to rate food around San Diego as well as upload pictures.
 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:Lifestyle/social/informational**
+- **Category: Lifestyle/social/informational**
-- **Mobile: at UCSD, people order food on a mobile app, we are trying to improve the experience by allowing people to see detailed reviews and get live feedback**
+- **Mobile: At UCSD, people order food on the mobile app, MobileOrder.
+We are trying to improve the experience by allowing people to create and read reviews of the different food items, both from dining halls and restaurants.
+In addition, there may be some functionality that allows users to get live feedback on things such as availability and how many people are there.**
-- **Story: first app to do such a thing**
+- **Story: This is the first app to do such a thing at UCSD.**
-- **Market: relevant to essentially every ucsd student and possibly even faculty**
+- **Market: This app is relevant to essentially every ucsd student and possibly even faculty who may want to see some opinions or even pictures of food before trying it.**
-- **Habit: not addictive but it is habit forming, could be integrated to people's daily routine**
+- **Habit: This app doesn't seem to have addictive features, but it is habit forming since users could check the reviews before ordering food daily.**
-- **Scope: there is a lot of potential for further work and functionality but the current idea and required stories are still quite valuable.
-Quite clearly defined goals but lot of potential for future work**
+- **Scope: There is a lot of potential for further work and functionality beyond just food reviews, but the current idea and required stories are still quite valuable.
+We have clearly defined goals in regards to the food review aspect, but there is a lot of potential for future work regarding information that can be done.**

 ## Product Spec